 This is where digital signal processing with field programmable gate arrays have gained relevance in the AI domain and have an advantage when compared to GPUs and ASICs.

-FPGAs offer lower latency than GPUs or CPUs.
+Digital signal processing with field programmable gate arrays (FPGAs) offer lower latency than GPUs or CPUs.
 FPGAs and ASICs are faster than GPUs and CPUs as they run on bare meta environment, without an OS.

 Another area where FPGAs out-perform GPUs (and CPUs) is in applications that have a constrained power envelope.
 It takes less power to run an app on a bare metal FPGA framework.